ElectricDynamite/electricdynamite.de/content/imprint.en.md

 Electric Dynamite is a project of:

 Philipp Geschke
-Kurmainzer Stra&szlig;e 8
+Wiesbadener Stra&szlig;e 6a
-65817 Eppstein
+65527 Niedernhausen
 Germany
 email: mail AT electricdynamite DOT de
-phone: +49 6198 585 992
+phone: +49 6127 9650930